pigpigyyy/Yuescript/doc/docs/doc/README.md

   that has a line break in it."

--- You can mix expressions into string literals using #{} syntax. print "I am #{math.random! * 100}% sure."
+-- You can mix expressions into string literals using #{} syntax.
+-- String interpolation is only available in double quoted strings. print "I am #{math.random! * 100}% sure."
 ```
 <YueDisplay>